MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

 * Track warranty and support requests.
 * Access Microsoft Surface news and resources.

-To access Surface Management Portal, sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **All services** > **Surface Management Portal**.

 This article describes the main features of Microsoft Surface Management Portal.
+To access Surface Management Portal, sign in to the [admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **All services** > **Surface Management Portal**.

 ## Monitor
 For an overview of Surface devices, support requests, and warranty coverage in your organization, select  **Monitor**.
 You can drill down into any of the information, including:

 * **Count**: See the number of enrolled Surface devices by model.
-Select **View report** to access a report that you can customize and export.
+Select **View report** for a list of all enrolled devices.
 * **Insights**: Get notifications about the state of Surface devices in regards to things such as compliance, hardware, and device activity.
-Select an insight to learn more about it or take action.
+Select an insight to view all affected Surface devices.
 * **Last updated support requests**: Track the status of recently updated support requests.
-Select a request ID to look into the request.
+Select a request ID to see details such as who filed the request, when it was created, and what device it pertains to.
+Select **View all support requests** for a list of all active requests.
 * **Warranty and coverage**: Review notifications about the status of your Surface warranties, such as number of expired warranties, and devices eligible for warranty coverage.
-Select an insight to learn more about it or take action.
+Select an insight to view all affected Surface devices.
+Select **View report** to see the coverage status for all Surface devices.
 * **News**: Check out the Microsoft Surface IT blog for Microsoft Surface news.

 ## Warranty and coverage
 Warranty information is available for devices enrolled in Microsoft Intune.
 Select **Warranty and coverage** to manage all of the warranty data that's associated with your Surface devices.
 You can use the information in this tab to plan for new devices and support requests.

 The **coverage status** tracks the expiration and coverage of Surface warranties.
-Select a status to drill down into affected devices.
+Select any status to view and drill down into affected devices.
 Statuses shown include:

  * **Expired**: Number of devices with expired warranties.
  * **Covered**: Number of  devices still covered under warranty.